FugLong/FugCraft-Server/README.md

 - AntiXray - Prevents players from using xray mods or resource packs effectively
 - GrimAC (LightningGrim) - Anti-cheat system to detect and prevent cheating
 - GriefLogger - Logs griefing actions for administrative review
+- HTM (Hey That's Mine!) - Adds per-player chest access permissions and protections
+- No Chat Reports - Blocks Microsoft chat reporting enforcement on the server
+- Panda Anti Exploit - Safeguards the server from common exploits and lag machines
 - StarterKit - Controls what items new players receive on first join
 - Vanish - Allows admins to hide their presence on the server
 - Old School Jail - Allows admins and mods to jail players